jdxyw/generativeart/docs/doc.md

 ## Ocean Fish

-`Ocean Fish` draws a ocean and some fishes in the center.
+`Ocean Fish` draws an ocean and some fishes in the center.

 ### parameters